Math is Fun

 • "The government has a special fund for this"

-• "The local gardening group has seedlings you could plant"
+• "The local gardening group has seedlings we could plant"

 Report

-Put it all together into a report, with your conclusions, and you are done!
+Put it all together into a report, with a nice introduction, and conclusions at the end, and we are done!